MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 ### I ran into a problem.
 What should I do to file a bug?
 How quickly will you get back to me?

 You can file bugs in the in the [community forum](https://go.microsoft.com/fwlink/?linkid=2058639).
-We will respond within 48 hrs.

 ### I have a new feature idea or some ideas on how to make a feature work better.
 How should I submit these ideas to the product team?